The Freeman Heart & Lung Transplant Association (FHLTA)

 The Institute of Transplantation opened on the 27th September 2013.
 This is a fantastic purpose built facility available to all transplantees.

-Derek Airey has served as a member, vice chair, managed the flats from 1994 to becoming the chair in 2000 and Now serves as Honorary president to this current day.
+Derek Airey served as a member, vice chair, managed the flats from 1994 to becoming the chair in 2000.
+Derek sadly passed in 2023 whilst holding the role of honourably President.